 Nemesis adds an espionage system, a way to Become the Crisis, plus it allows you to become the Galactic Custodian.
 This has become my favorite DLC since it adds a lot more variety to the end game, you can either destroy the galaxy or defend it.

 Choose the “Become The Crisis” Ascension Perk to open the path to Become The Crisis.
 Complete the Special Projects in the Situation Log as they become available and accumulate Menace Points.
 Once the last Special Project is finished, you’ll be declared The Crisis by the Galactic Community.

-If you like being the “bad guy” who kicks everyone around and can potentially crush everyone in sight or even destroy the galaxy then this DLC is worth having.
+If you like being the “bad guy” who kicks everyone around and can potentially crush everything in sight or even destroy the galaxy then this DLC is worth having.

 You can call it a “super-hero” complex, but I’ve always loved the thought of taking on the whole world single handedly, sometimes much to my regret.
 Then along came the Stellaris Nemesis DLC and now, I can take on and possibly defeat and even destroy the entire galaxy.
 Talk satisfying my dreams of grandeur!
 This is the aspect of the DLC that makes it worth having, at least for me.
 I’ve always been a good guy (just ask my mom) so being the bad guy for once is a nice change of pace.

 It’s very important to not cripple yourself at the very start of the game if you intend to become The Crisis.
 You cannot have any type of Xenophile or Pacifist Ethic, or the Rogue Servitor Civic.
 If you make the mistake of choosing one of the Xenophile or Pacifist Ethics at the start of the game, you might not realize until you try to select the perk the mistake you’ve made.
 A rude surprise after playing so far into the game since the game will not allow you to select the Crisis Perk until those ethics are gone.